 'Pre-eminent', even.
 There's another word.

-Up until his retirement almost two years ago, Hickey was the country's foremost transplant surgeon and a consultant urologist based out of Beaumont Hospital.
+Up until his retirement, Hickey was the country's foremost transplant surgeon and a consultant urologist based out of Beaumont Hospital.

 As of January 2015, for instance, he had performed all 118 pancreas transplants that had ever been performed in Ireland.